 Those looking for a family-friendly walking route in the Peak District should consider this circular walk of Dovestone Reservoir.
 It’s less popular than other beauty spots in the Peak District, but the views are out of this world.

-Anybody of a reasonable fitness level will enjoy this walking trail.
-Not only is it paved and of even terrain, but there is also minimal incline.
-You can easily push a pram or pushchair around, and it’s also suitable for cycling.
+This walking trail is suitable for anyone of a reasonable fitness level.
+It is paved, has even terrain, and has minimal incline.
+You can easily push a pushchair around, and it’s suitable for cycling.

 There are plenty of opportunities for those looking to up the intensity of their walk.
-There are two neighbouring reservoirs to walk around (Greenfield and Yeoman Hey), as well as the adventurous Trinnacle Trail for those up to the challenge.
+There are the two neighbouring reservoirs (Greenfield and Yeoman Hey), as well as the adventurous Trinnacle Trail.

 3. Monsal Trail

 What’s interesting about this route is that it used to be a railway line.
-The old tunnels remain part of the trail alongside a spectacular Headstone Viaduct.
-The flat route traverses some of the Peak District’s most scenic limestone valleys.
+You can walk through the old tunnels and over a jaw-dropping Headstone Viaduct.
+The route also traverses some of the Peak District’s most scenic limestone valleys.

 The Monsal Trail is 8.5 miles long from end to end, but you can make your walk as long or as short as you please.